medispeak/docs/docs/faq.md

 - Minimizing background noise
 - Regular system training

-### Can I use Medispeak offline?
-The Chrome extension has limited offline capabilities for voice capture, but internet connectivity is required for processing and EMR integration.

 ## EMR Integration

-### How does the CARE integration work?
-The CARE integration is built-in and provides:
-- Automatic field detection
-- Pre-configured mappings
-- Seamless data synchronization
-- Real-time updates

-### How does the Bahmni integration work?
-Bahmni integration features:
-- Native form detection
-- Automatic field mapping
-- Support for custom forms
-- Direct data population

 ### Can I integrate with other EMR systems?
 Yes, any web-based EMR can be integrated using the Medispeak Admin interface: